kdave/btrfs-progs/Documentation/ch-mount-options.rst

 device=<devicepath>
         Specify a path to a device that will be scanned for BTRFS filesystem during mount.
-This is usually done automatically by a device manager (like udev) or using the **btrfs device scan** command (eg. run from the initial ramdisk).
+This is usually done automatically by a device manager (like udev) or using the **btrfs device scan** command (e.g. run from the initial ramdisk).
 In cases where this is not possible the *device* mount option can help.

         .. note::
-                Booting eg. a RAID1 system may fail even if all filesystem's *device* paths are provided as the actual device nodes may not be discovered by the system at that point.
+                Booting e.g. a RAID1 system may fail even if all filesystem's *device* paths are provided as the actual device nodes may not be discovered by the system at that point.